gabrielelana/connect-mongoose-sse/README.md

 Connect middleware to expose changes to a Mongoose model via SSE (Server Sent Events)

 # TODO
-* check if given model implements the required methods
 * use next function to propagate the error
 * options
   * startingAt, value or a function used to get the initial timestamp